 Noise, Vibration, Radiation, and Impact Exposure Control

 Key Takeaways

-• Engineering controls such as quieter tools, isolation, damping, shielding, barriers, and remote operation are preferred over relying only on PPE.
+• Engineering controls (quieter tools, isolation, damping, barriers, remote operation) are preferred over relying on PPE for noise, vibration, and impact.

+Noise, Vibration, Radiation, and Impact Exposure Control